Azilsartan/chlorthalidone (By mouth)

 Azilsartan Medoxomil (ay-zil-SAR-tan me-DOX-oh-mil), Chlorthalidone (klor-THAL-i-done)

 Treats high blood pressure.
-A lower blood pressure will reduce the risk of stroke and heart attack.
-This medicine is a combination of an angiotensin receptor blocker (ARB) and a diuretic or water pill.
+This medicine contains an angiotensin II receptor blocker (ARB) and a diuretic (water pill).

 EdarbyclorThere may be other brand names for this medicine.